Manuals

 end

-Defold currently supports only baked animations.
-Animations need to have matrices for each animated bone each keyframe, and not position, rotation and scale as separate keys.
+Defold currently supports only baked skeletal animations.
+Skeletal animations need to have matrices for each animated bone each keyframe, and not position, rotation and scale as separate keys.

 Animations are also linearly interpolated.
 If you do more advanced curve interpolation the animations needs to be prebaked from the exporter.